Gravitas is a skill all leaders can master – with experience and practice.

 3. Learn to read others’ unconscious messages

-Being able to decode non-verbal signals form others gives us an insight into them – without them having to say a word.
-By asking some simple binary questions like: is this person friend or foe?
+Being able to decode non-verbal signals from others gives us an insight into them – without them having to say a word.
+We can learn to read the signals that others send us by asking some simple binary questions: is this person friend or foe?
 Is this person telling the truth or lying?
 Is this person on my side or not?
-Is this person powerful or not?, we can learn to read the signals that others send us.
+Is this person powerful or not?

 4. Master the power of your voice